Understanding Transitive and Intransitive Verbs in French: A Guide

 Conclusion

-- Transitive verbs require a complement to complete their meaning.
+- Transitive verbs require or at least, accept a complement to complete their meaning.
+There are 2 types of transitive verbs:

 - Direct transitive verbs need a direct object complement (answering who or what).